After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 **Cloudbox Backup** creates a backup .tar file of the entire `/opt` folder, which includes all settings and configuration files for the Docker apps installed with Cloudbox, and uploads it to your Google Drive or Rsync remote.
 Backup can be ran manually on-demand or scheduled to run automatically.

 **Cloudbox Restore** downloads the backup .tar file and and restores it to the `/opt` folder.
 This can be done on the same server or brand new one, with everything exactly as you left it at the time of backup.
-Note: If restoring to a new server with a different IP, you will need to update the DNS settings for your domain name.
+Note: If you are restoring to a new server with a different IP, you will need to update the DNS settings for your domain name.

 Plexpy